 Corporations or individuals in the United States sometimes have information that is useful or necessary to a case in a court or tribunal outside the United States.
-The U.S. Foreign Legal Assistance (FLA) Statute, 28 U.S.C. § 1782 (also known as "Section 1782"), may offer a way for those with an interest in the case to obtain that information.
+The U.S. Foreign Legal Assistance (the FLA) Statute, 28 U.S.C. § 1782 (also known as "Section 1782"), allows those with an interest in the case to obtain that information.

 A FLA action is a request to a federal court in the United States.
-It asks the court to help a foreign court, or a party with a relevant interest in a foreign legal case, obtain information which can be used in that legal case.
+It asks the court to help a foreign court, or a participant in a foreign legal case, obtain information which can be used in a legal case in another country.

 The process of obtaining such information is known as "discovery."
+The foreign legal case can be either ongoing or under preparation.
 The discovery can be in the form of testimony, documents, or physical evidence.